Self-Isolation Hair Looking Wild? Here's How to Fix It.

 The most common type of treatment, moisturizers infuse frizzy, dry hair—or curly hair which lacks bounce—with balanced nutrients.

 Hair with what we call high porosity drinks in too much water due to tears and gaps in the strands.
-This might sound like no big deal, but it actually makes the hair significantly more susceptible to damage.
+This might sound like no big deal, but it makes the hair significantly more susceptible to damage.

 The treatment works by nourishing the hair with vital nutrients that help seal those gaps and create a stronger canvas for styling.